-We reviewed 20+ vitamin A supplements across form (retinol vs beta-carotene vs mixed carotenoids), dose, safety profile, third-party testing, and value.
-Our picks prioritize balanced formulations that provide adequate vitamin A without toxicity risk.
+We reviewed 20+ Vitamin A supplements across form (retinol vs beta-carotene vs mixed carotenoids), dose, safety profile, third-party testing, and value.
+Our picks prioritize balanced formulations that provide adequate Vitamin A without toxicity risk.

 Best Vitamin A Supplements (2026)

 This content is for informational purposes only and does not constitute medical advice.
-Consult your healthcare provider before starting any supplement.
+Statements about dietary supplements have not been evaluated by the FDA and are not intended to diagnose, treat, cure, or prevent any disease.
+Individual results may vary — consult your healthcare provider before starting any supplement.
 Full disclaimer

 Our Verdict

-The best vitamin A supplement provides a balanced mix of preformed retinol and provitamin beta-carotene at 3,000-10,000 IU per serving, with third-party testing and clear labeling of form.
+The best Vitamin A supplement provides a balanced mix of preformed retinol and provitamin beta-carotene at 3,000-10,000 IU per serving, with third-party testing and clear labeling of form.

 Best By Category

-The best vitamin A supplement depends on your needs.
+The best Vitamin A supplement depends on your needs.
 For correcting deficiency, preformed retinol (retinyl palmitate) at 3,000-10,000 IU is most direct.
 For antioxidant support without toxicity risk, mixed carotenoids provide safe provitamin A that converts on demand.
 A combination product offers the best of both.

 Quick Comparison